Dark Blue Almost Black: Plot

 Jorge's relationship with Natalia becomes difficult after she tries to get him a job where she works but he is only offered a position as a janitor.
 Then Antonio finds out that their father has an undisclosed bank account full of money.

 Jorge makes regular "face-to-face" visits to the women's prison to carry out his brother's wishes and, inevitably, begins to fall for Paula.
 Gradually, they develop an unusual relationship.
 She gets pregnant and through her, Jorge learns to stop feeling responsible for everything and finally confront his own wishes, ignoring what the world expects of him.
 He breaks his relationship with Natalia and decides to wait for Paula's release.
 The relationship of the two brothers survives Jorge's emotional involvement.
 Antonio fails to retrieve the money his father had in a secret bank account.

 Israel confronts both of his parents and his own sexual identity, finally achieving some degree of peace.
 Jorge and Paula have a baby daughter.
 He moves from the building where he has worked and lived for so many years, finding a new job as a janitor.
 When Jorge thinks of escaping his dead-end life, he dreams of a suit, which is dark blue, almost black.
 At the end, he takes Israel's car, breaks the store window and grabs the dark blue suit.

+Production

+Sánchez Arévalo developed the story from his short film Física II.
+The film was produced by Tesela PC and it had the participation of TVE and Canal+.